Diego-vlej/Diego-vlej/README.md

 ---

-## 💻 Software y herramientas
+## 💻 Software and Tools

-Tengo conocimientos en la implementación y gestión de herramientas de monitoreo y seguridad, incluyendo:
+I am familiar with implementing and managing monitoring and security tools, including:

 - **Wazuh**
 - **Cacti**